uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 <strong>Provide the user with a summary of their answers before they submit the form.</strong> Give them the opportunity to re-check their answers and provide an easy way for them to revise answers that are incorrect.

 ## Usability guidance
+### Test broadly
 <strong>Test print outputs.</strong> Test printing using a variety of printers, print-to-PDF options, and assistive output devices, using <a href="https://digital.gov/2013/07/15/digital-metrics-for-federal-agencies/">representative browser and operating system combinations</a> prior to launch.
 Remember that mobile device users will have additional challenges printing or saving to PDF so some on-screen guidance may be necessary.

+### Optimize for print

+<strong>Keep it simple.</strong> Remove unnecessary headers, footers, images, and iconography.
+Ensure design elements that should be printed have transparent backgrounds.

+<strong>Consider swapping your web resolution logo with a print resolution logo.</strong> This will ensure that your logo is legible and not pixelated.
+While many images can and should be stripped in a print style sheet, your program name and logo are important indicators of the purpose and origin of the document, especially in the absence of design elements and color.

+<strong>Consider the font.</strong> If possible, use a white background and dark serif font to optimize readability.
+Set the point size no smaller than 12 points.
+Some users will struggle to read smaller text, especially if they are under stress.

+Consider using a fixed-width font or the `<pre>` element for identifiers like case numbers, to ensure numbers and letters can be differentiated easily.

+<strong>Ensure links are preserved.</strong> Force underlines on all anchor tags to clearly indicate a link in print, and use the CSS pseudo-element to display the full URL after anchored text hyperlinks.

+<strong>Be mindful of costs associated with printing.</strong>
+- Consider whether you need color to communicate critical information, such as in a chart.
+- Fine tune page margins to maximize space and minimize pages printed, but do not make the margins smaller that .5 inches to ensure printer support.
+- If user-uploaded images are an essential part of your form, consider the best way to represent them to the user.
+This might include listing filenames or providing thumbnails or a zip file, rather than printing full-size images.
+- Prevent images you do print from being cut off or extending wider than a standard portrait-oriented letter-size page.</li>

 <strong>Avoid widowed or orphaned content.</strong> Widows and orphans can be disorienting and sometimes alarming if a user doesn’t see the phrase in context.

-<strong>Use a readable font size.</strong> Set the point size no smaller than 12 points.
-Some users will struggle to read smaller text, especially if they are under stress.

-<strong>Consider the font and color.</strong> If possible, use a white background and dark serif font to optimize readability.

-<strong>Consider swapping web resolution logos with print resolution logos.</strong> This will ensure that your logo is legible and not pixelated.
-While many images can and should be stripped in a print style sheet, your program name and logo are important indicators of the importance of the document, especially in the absence of design elements and color.
+Avoid splitting headings onto more than one page, and keep lists on the same page as much as possible.

+<strong>Tables require special care.</strong> While tables should not be used for layout, they are appropriate for tabular data and may be the clearest and most space-conscious way to display questions and answers in a summary.
+- Print table headers on every page.
+Avoid splitting tables across pages if possible by utilizing the page-break-after/page-break-before properties.
+- Avoid splitting a table row onto more than one page.

 ## Accessibility